-My 1996 Cannondale F700 all loaded up in preparation for the epic 2008 Tour Divide Canada-Mexico mountain bike race.
+My Speed Yellow 1996 Cannondale F700 CAAD3 mountain bike in the field behind my house in Fort Collins, all prepared for the 2008 Tour Divide bikepacking mountain bike race.

 My Cannondale family expands again.
 This time I picked up a late 90s “flaming yellow” F700.
 The bicycle—like Carrie the Commuter Bike—is comprised of a CAAD3 frame, but this one is the mountain bike version.
 Yes, finally I own a real mountain bike!